Listen to the speaker read the text, then read it out loud yourself.

 Being ‘made in God’s image’ explains our morals.
 We understand what ‘wrong’ behaviour is and what ‘good’ behaviour is – even though our languages and cultures are very different.
 Moral reasoning is ‘in’ us.
 As the famous atheist Richard Dawkins puts it:

-“Driving our moral judgments is a universal moral grammar … As with language, the principles that make up our moral grammar fly beneath the radar of our awareness” (Richard Dawkins, The God Delusion. p.
+“Driving our moral (know what’s right and wrong) judgments is a universal moral grammar … As with language, the principles that make up our moral grammar fly beneath the radar of our awareness” (Richard Dawkins, The God Delusion. p.
 223)

 Harris misunderstands.
 Biblically speaking, our sense of morality comes from being made in God’s image, not from being religious.
 And that is why atheists, like all the rest of us, have this moral sense and can act morally.
 Atheists do not understand why we are like this.